sanity-io/sanity-template-vercel-poc/README.md

 This template repo is used by Sanity.io to easily create deployed and configured projects through a web interface.
 You can test it out by [creating this project](https://www.sanity.io/create/?template=sanity-io%2Fsanity-template-clean).

 The template contains a Sanity Studio.
-It can be deployed on Netlify.
+It can be deployed on Vercel.

 Want to make a template for Sanity and your favourite front-end framework?
 We’re still maturing [sanity.io/create](https://sanity.io/create) and our APIs, but do tell us about it on [slack.sanity.io](https://slack.sanity.io).